Select a board, committee or commission to view contact and term information for its members.

 Student Commission Application

-The City of Highland Park and local high schools are working together to expand real governmental experiences for our students by having student members on our Commissions.
-Student members will be asked to apply to serve as an ex-officio member of a City Commission.
+The City of Highland Park and local high schools are working together to expand real governmental experiences for our students by having student members on our Advisory Groups, Boards and Commissions.
+Student members will be asked to apply to serve as an ex-officio member of a City Advisory Group, Board or Commission.
 Each member selected will serve on the Commission or Task Force he/she is interested.
 The student shall be a high school Junior who resides in the City of Highland Park.
 The City is hoping to work with students who demonstrate an interest or passion for the Commission and can clearly articulate their ideas in an adult forum.
-Student members shall meet the same expectations as other members on the respective Commission, Committee, Task Force or Board - except participation in formal votes.
-To participate in 2018, applications must be submitted no later than November 30, 2017.
-Applications will be available in October.
+Student members shall meet the same expectations as other members on the respective Advisory Group, Board, Commission, or Board - except participation in formal votes.
+The deadline for 2024 applications is December 1, 2023.

 Rules of Procedure